 Then you need to lift the front of the undertray up and hook it between the subframe lower left and right spars.
-The plastic mounts on the undertray are wider than the spars so it takes a bit of a force, pay attention to the heat shield moving into position as it is a tight fit, but it will go through.
-It is a good idea to protect sharp edges with some painter's tape to avoid scratches.
+The plastic mounts on the undertray are wider than the spars so it takes a bit of a force.